Autumn Equinox Acupuncture: Harmonize with the Season

 The Horary Metal Point on the Large Intestine is LI-1, named Shang Yang, or Metal Yang.
 This point empowers us with the ability to clearly evaluate what is essential and enables us to recognize what no longer essential.
 We embrace the virtue of letting go of all that does not support your true self.
 This point helps us cultivate an internal ‘purity’ by releasing and letting go of all the little things enabling us to clearly recognize what is most important and release what has lost is purpose and value.

-The lungs filter impurities and the LI absorbs what is essential (water) and release what is waste; mentally-emotionally this allows us to selectively determine what we keep and own as our own (that which serves the true self) and release psychic twinkies, those ‘waste’ thoughts that take up space and consume your energy but serve no purpose and yet just seem to persist.
+The Lungs filter impurities and the Large Intestine absorbs what is essential (water) and release what is waste; mentally-emotionally this allows us to selectively determine what we keep an integrate as our own (that which serves the true self) and release psychic twinkies, those ‘waste’ thoughts that take up space and consume your energy but serve no purpose and yet just seem to persist.

 Ready to let of of old baggage and release whatever is holding you back?
 Ready to experience clarity about your purpose?
 Ready to feel inspired, brilliant, and purified?
 Harmonize with the Season of Fall and come get a Fall Equinox treatment @ Yin Rising!